Dr. Saritha Unnikrishnan

 Dr Saritha’s research work has been carried out in collaboration with GlaxoSmithKline (Ireland & UK) Ltd under the supervision of Dr David Tormey and Dr John Donovan.
 She also has several years of experience in the software industry working with various multinational companies.

 Dr Saritha has presented her research at various conferences including the Future Intelligent Manufacturing session in the 4th International Conference on Universal Village, 2018 at MIT, Boston, USA.
 She won the best oral presentation awards at Microscopy Society of Ireland Annual Symposium, 2018 and IT Sligo postgrad conference, 2017.
 She also won the best poster award in the IT Sligo postgrad conference, 2018.

-She has recently been nominated as a National Delegate and Management Committee member of the EU funded COST Action 18206 (https://glimr.eu/) and is involved in the Working Group which focusses on co-ordinating the identification and quantification of advanced MRI biomarkers for the application in the field of glioma.
+She was nominated as a National Delegate and Management Committee member of the EU funded COST Action 18206 (https://glimr.eu/) and is involved in the Working Group which focusses on co-ordinating the identification and quantification of advanced MRI biomarkers for the application in the field of glioma.
 (Glioma is the most common and aggressive brain tumour that arises throughout the central nervous system.)